paperless-ngx/paperless-ngx/docs/configuration.rst

 PAPERLESS_WORKER_TIMEOUT=<num>
     Machines with few cores or weak ones might not be able to finish OCR on large documents within the default 1800 seconds.
-So extending this timeout may prove be useful on weak hardware setups.
+So extending this timeout may prove to be useful on weak hardware setups.

 PAPERLESS_TIME_ZONE=<timezone>